 Kirsten is passionate about creating positive change, and her primary interests lie with community collaboration and inclusiveness.
 She has been working with ASI in various capacities since 2005: communications, event planning, report writing, and data management.
 Kirsten holds a B.A. from Memorial University of Newfoundland and a law degree from the University of New Brunswick, and she now lives in Fredericton with her husband and daughters, where she volunteers with a number of youth-focused community groups and faith-based initiatives.

 Youth Leadership Program Coordinator

 Youth engagement is at the core of Chantal Peng’s advocacy and outreach.
-Going into her third year as an Acadia University Bachelor of Music student, Chantal is actively involved in school and community.
-She serves as a Kings-Hants Youth Councillor, national Youth Advocate for healthcare and gender equality, and St. James Anglican Church Music Director.
+A recent graduate of Acadia University’s Bachelor of Music program, she is attending Dalhousie Law School in the fall.
 In summer 2019, Chantal had the life-changing opportunity to attend ASI as a Youth Leadership Program participant and is excited to return this year as the Youth Leadership Coordinator.
 She looks forward to engaging with youth from across Atlantic Canada in this year’s Forum.